Central Elbe Table: Geography

 The territory has a predominantly elongated shape from northwest to southeast.
 The plateau has an area of 2266 sqkm and an average elevation of 215 m.
 It is the sixth largest mesoregion in the Czech Republic.
 Most of the Central Elbe Table is located in the Central Bohemian Region, but it also extends into Prague in the southwest and to the Hradec Králové and Pardubice regions in the east.
 A large part of the territory overlaps with the informally defined region of Polabí.
-The axis of the territory is the river Elbe, into which a number of other important rivers flow: Vltava, Jizera, Mrlina and others.
+The axis of the territory is the Elbe River, into which a number of other important rivers flow: Vltava, Jizera, Doubrava, Cidlina, Mrlina, Výrovka and Klejnárka.

 Suitable natural conditions contributed to the creation of many settlements in the Central Elbe Table.
-In addition to the fact that the northern suburbs of Prague are located here, the most populated towns in the territory are Kolín, Mělník, Brandýs nad Labem-Stará Boleslav, Kralupy nad Vltavou, Neratovice, Nymburk, Poděbrady, Čelákovice, Čáslav, Lysá nad Labem and Český Brod.
+In addition to the fact that the northern suburbs of Prague are located here, the most populous towns in the territory are Kolín, Mělník, Brandýs nad Labem-Stará Boleslav, Kralupy nad Vltavou, Neratovice, Nymburk, Poděbrady, Čelákovice, Čáslav, Lysá nad Labem and Český Brod.
 Partly located in the Central Elbe Table are Kutná Hora and Milovice.